Before you start, we recommend you take a moment to cozy up with the data points and how they work.

 While Modash displays all public profiles with over 1000 followers, we might not always catch every 1000 followers+ creator immediately - it can take a bit longer.

-The collection of data for smaller accounts can be triggered by running a direct search on the platform.
+The collection of data for smaller accounts can be triggered by running a direct search via the API.
 If there is a specific one we don't have yet, you can search for it, and it will be added to Modash within 48 hours.

 Note - For YouTube, we need 5000 views on average on the recent videos to calculate audience data and add it to Modash.